genotrance/vire/README.md

 First download and install a Python distribution if not already present.

-Vire can be obtained in multiple ways:
+Vire can be installed in multiple ways, easiest being from PyPI:

-Eventually, Vire will be posted on PyPi enabling a simple:

   `pip install vire`